Actify

 20-minute team session

 This is the Surface phase.
-Give each person an index card.
-Ask them to write one assumption they've been carrying about a teammate's behavior — anonymously.
-Collect cards, shuffle, and read them aloud.
-The team discusses each assumption: is it accurate?
-What's actually going on?
-This exercise is powerful because it reveals that 70%+ of workplace conflict is based on wrong assumptions.
-'I assumed you didn't like my ideas because you never respond in meetings' turns into 'I process ideas slowly and respond better in writing.'
+Each person writes one assumption about a teammate's behavior on an index card — anonymously.
+Collect, shuffle, read aloud.
+The team discusses: accurate or not?
+What's really going on?
+Most conflict is based on wrong assumptions — 'you never respond in meetings' turns into 'I process ideas slowly and respond better in writing.'
+That single reframe often dissolves weeks of tension.

 Facilitator script